Below is my blog written during the contruction of our new ecolodge.

 10th March Today I have had a fruitful meeting with Brian Mark to discuss a variety of matters including design of windows, shutters, solar chimneys (which are will act as conduits for both light and ventilation in toilets and some of the large rooms, including, of course, the kitchen.

-We will add regular updates, so, if you are interested, please add this page to your favourites and, if you would like to, Contact Us with any ideas or comments which will be very gratefully received.
+Please Contact Us with any ideas or comments which will be very gratefully received.
 Thank you for your interest.
 Jane